 What’s great is that the solution to this problem is extremely easy and economical.
 You’ll also be amazed at how it can provide you with a sudden interest in your coaching programme, right across the organisation.

 What’s the solution?
 Usually, a one-day introduction to coaching course provided to as many staff as possible.

 These one-day events are fantastic for wiping out confusion, inspiring your people and generating interest in coaching culture development.
 They may even take the form of a presentation day that is provided by your internal team.
 Either way, I can’t recommend them enough.

-Once you’ve provided your one-day intro, you may send out a memo to collect the names of anyone who might be interested in being a coachee so you can begin your coaching programme with the most keen, enthusiastic managers… and then go from there.
+Once you’ve provided your one-day intro, you may send out a memo to collect the names of anyone who might be interested in being a coachee so you can begin your coaching programme with the keenest, enthusiastic managers… and then go from there.

 Others look at “high potentials”, and decide who would most benefit from coaching sessions, and prioritise that way.
 What would work best for your organisation?

 Once you do have a long line of coachees (and/or budding coaches) ready to take their working life to the next level, be sure to secure their commitment to the process with a contract that will allow them to squeeze as much good out of their sessions/training as possible.